(Editor’s note: “The Dutch rule the world” was originally posted in 2019. It’s reposted here with updated information.)

 Dutch actors, producers and directors began playing outsized roles in Hollywood starting with “Blade Runner” star Rutger Hauer and director Paul Verhoeven (“Basic Instinct”) in the 1980s.

 But since 2010, the Dutch are starting to rival the British as dominant with stars such as “Game of Thrones” Michiel Huisman, who – admit it – you thought was American.
 Carice van Houten has had hit after hit in the U.S. including Melisandre in GoT.
-Newcomer Marwan Kenzari is the “sexy Aladdin” in a movie that’s approaching $1 billion in global box office.
-Kenzari has a major role in “Black Adam,” scheduled for release in the summer of 2022.
+Newcomer Marwan Kenzari is the “sexy Aladdin” in a movie that generated $1 billion in global box office.
+Kenzari has a major role in “Black Adam,” scheduled for release this summer.